Magnavox Odyssey 400 (1976) – 4NERDS Hardware Archive

 THE CONTROL STORY IS THE REAL KEY

-Where the Odyssey 300 moved toward simplified control abstraction, the 400 still gives each side a richer set of adjustments: vertical movement, horizontal movement, and ball “english.”
+Where the Odyssey 300 moved toward simplified control abstraction, the 400 still gives each side a richer set of adjustments: vertical movement, horizontal movement, and ball “English.”
 That makes it more closely tied to the internal logic of the Odyssey 200 than to the newer streamlined design logic of the 300.

 WHY IT FEELS SO USEFUL IN A MUSEUM